dominicbosch/lego-raspi/README.md

 Install pandas: `pip install pandas`

 # i2c communication protocol
 The i2c interface allows communication through byte exchange.
 Using SMBUS we are limited to 32 bytes at once.
-The first byte switches between different scenarios
+We decided to go for 16 bytes as more than enough for now for receiving back data from the slave.
+However, the sending of bytes allows for dynamic length.
+The first byte switches between different scenarios:

+- `0` - Initialisation of devices
+- `1` - Control the device

 ## `0` - Initialisation of devices
 Each device type expects a different number of initialization bytes.

-### DeviceType 0 - NXTMotor
+### DeviceType `0` - NXTMotor

+The motors currently in use are the [lego NXT motors](https://www.philohome.com/nxtmotor/nxtmotor.htm) (or [here as pdf for eternity](documentation/motorspecs.pdf)).
+Each motor needs a motor driver. we currently use the [DRV8833](https://www.ti.com/product/DRV8833).

 Byte Array sent from Master to Slave: `00[DeviceID][MotionPinA][MotionPinB][SensorInterruptPinA][SensorInterruptPinB]`